library(dplyr)

 It looks perfectly balanced, with exactly 3 observation per treatment group.

-Last, check the distribution of the dependent variable by plotting a histogram using hist()
+Last, check the distribution of the dependent variable by plotting a histogram of yield values using hist()

 The variance analysis of a split-split plot design is divided into three parts: the main-plot, subplot and sub-subplot analysis.
 We can use the nesting notation in the random part because nitrogen and management are nested in blocks.
 We can do blocks as fixed or random.